PlamephiaJ/data-sythesis-research/WORK_LOG.md

 # Reverse Chronological Order

 ## Dec.
+18th, 2025 Update
+### Yuhao:
+1. Bug fixes in flash attention implementation with masked input.
+1. Add classifer-free guidance support for training.
+1. The code is now able to run training with masked input and classifier-free guidance.
+First experiments will be conducted.
+1. Add `tensorboard` logging.
+Dependency added in `pyproject.toml`.

+## Dec.
 16th, 2025 Update
 ### Yuhao:
 1. Tested the data loading pipeline for the phishing email dataset.